-Every now and then we get the question which type of computer is suitable for architects and designers, who have to do a lot of computer supported drawing and image processing.
-Nothing more frustrating and time consuming than slow and ill working software when you’re trying to do your job.
+Every now and then we get the question about which laptop is suitable for architects and designers who have to do a lot of computer-supported drawing and image processing, yet also spend quite some time on the road for site meetings and inspections.

-Taking into account these tips you can make sure the softwares required to do your job as an architect will work well for you so you can focus your energy on your job instead of fighting and yelling at your PC :)
+Taking into account these tips you can make sure the software required to do your job as an architect will work well for you, so you can focus your energy on your job instead of yelling at your PC :)

 Desktop or Laptop?

 Architects need a powerful computer, with a quality graphics card, a powerful processor, high screen resolution, and sufficient RAM.